Todd Hasak-Lowy: Relocation to Chicago and writing for younger readers

 Hasak-Lowy's latest work, published in 2020, is We Are Power: How Nonviolent Activism Changes the World.

 Several of Hasak-Lowy's works have been translated into other languages.

 Translation work

 In addition to his own creative writing, Hasak-Lowy began translating Hebrew literature into English in 2009.
 His first translation, of Asaf Schurr’s novel Motti, came out in 2011.
 It won the Risa Domb/Porjes Hebrew-English Translation Prize in 2013.
 Hasak-Lowy's subsequent translation work includes Dror Burstein's Netanya, Dror Mishani's A Possibility of Violence, and Orly Castel-Bloom's An Egyptian Novel.

 Creative inspiration

 Hasak-Lowy describes the creative spark that led him to write occurring early in graduate school, while studying narrative and reading a comic book in the spirit of R. Crumb or Harvey Pekar.
-He cites two novels, Nicholson Baker’s The Mezzanine and Yaakov Shabtai’s Past Continuous as the catalyst for the forming of his creative voice.
+He cites two novels, Nicholson Baker's The Mezzanine and Yaakov Shabtai's Past Continuous, as the catalyst for the forming of his creative voice.

-Personal life

-Hasak-Lowy lives in Evanston, Illinois, with his wife, Taal Hasak-Lowy, and his two daughters, Ariel and Noam Hasak-Lowy.